Bergen: Economy

 In August 2004, Time magazine named the city one of Europe's 14 "secret capitals" where Bergen's capital reign is acknowledged within maritime businesses and activities such as aquaculture and marine research, with the Institute of Marine Research (IMR) (the second-largest oceanography research centre in Europe) as a leading institution.
 Some of the world's largest aquaculture companies, such as Mowi and Lerøy are headquartered in the city.
 Shipowners based in Bergen control a significant portion of the Norwegian merchant fleet, including shipowners such as Wilson, Odfjell and Gearbulk.
 The city has a large presence of financial institutions.
-Banks Sbanken and Sparebanken Vest are headquartered in the city.
+Banks Sbanken and Sparebanken Norge are headquartered in the city.
 The Norwegian branches of insurance companies Tryg, DNB Livsforsikring and Nordea Liv are headquartered in Bergen, along with a significant presence of marine insurance companies, including Norwegian Hull Club.
 A number of banks maintain large corporate banking divisions in connection with shipping and aquaculture in the city.

 Bergen is the main base for the Royal Norwegian Navy (at Haakonsvern) and its international airport Flesland is the main heliport for the Norwegian North Sea oil and gas industry, from where thousands of offshore workers commute to their work places onboard oil and gas rigs and platforms.

+TV 2 Direkte, Norway's largest private television company, is based in Bergen.

 Tourism is an important income source for the city.
 The hotels in the city may be full at times, due to the increasing number of tourists and conferences.
 Bergen is recognized as the unofficial capital of the region known as Western Norway, and recognized and marketed as the gateway city to the world-famous fjords of Norway, and for that reason, it has become Norway's largest – and one of Europe's largest – cruise ship ports of call.